Marathon

 Before you start the plan

-Two prerequisites we look for: comfortably running 25–30 km per week for at least eight weeks, and no significant injury in the past three months.
-If either is missing, spend four to six weeks building base before week 1.
+Before week 1, we recommend that you can comfortably run 25–30 km per week, have been running consistently for at least eight weeks, and have had no significant injury in the past three months.

 The four phases

 • Weeks 5–9 — Build.
-Add tempo and threshold.
-Long runs climb to 25 km.
+Add more structure with tempo or threshold work.
+Long runs gradually move toward 22–25 km.

 Long-run rules

-The long run is the cornerstone, but it's also where most plans go wrong.
-Keep these three rules and you'll arrive at race day fresh.
+The long run is the cornerstone of marathon preparation, but it’s also where many first marathon plans go wrong.
+Keep it controlled, useful and repeatable.

-• Practise race-day fuelling from week 6.
-Test gels, drinks and timing — never new on race day.
+• Practice race-day fueling from week 6.
+Test gels, drinks and timing in training, never for the first time on race day.

-• Cap effort around 75% of HR max.
-If you can't hold a conversation, slow down.
+• Keep the effort comfortable.
+If you cannot hold a short conversation, slow down.

 Fuel & hydration